Kural: Publication

 The first critical edition of the Tirukkaral based on manuscripts discovered in Hindu monasteries and private collections was published in 1861 by Arumuka Navalar – the Jaffna-born Tamil scholar and Shaivism activist.
 Navalar, states Zvelebil, was "probably the greatest and most influential among the forerunners" in studying numerous versions and bringing out an edited split-sandhi version for the scholarship of the Kurral and many other historic Tamil texts in the 19th century.

 Parimelalhagar's commentary on the Tirukkuṟaḷ was published for the first time in 1840 and became the most widely published commentary ever since.
 In 1850, the Kural was published with commentaries by Vedagiri Mudaliar, who published a revised version later in 1853.
 This is the first time that the entire Kural text was published with commentaries.
 In 1917, Manakkudavar's commentary for the first book of the Kural text was published by V. O. Chidambaram Pillai.
 Manakkudavar commentary for the entire Kural text was first published in 1925 by K. Ponnusami Nadar.
 As of 2013, Perimelalhagar's commentary appeared in more than 200 editions by as many as 30 publishers.

-Since the 1970s, the Kural text has been transliterated into ancient Tamil scripts such as the Tamil-Brahmi script, Pallava script, Vatteluttu script and others by Gift Siromoney of the International Institute of Tamil Studies (IITS, Madras Christian College).
+Since the 1970s, the Kural text has been transliterated into ancient Tamil scripts such as the Tamil-Brahmi script, Pallava script, Vatteluttu script and others by Gift Siromoney of the International Institute of Tamil Studies at the Madras Christian College.